Hello and Welcome, from the Partners in Play team.

 Our Partners in Play site is located in central Red Deer at B 5123 – 48th Street

-Phone and in-person consults available to determine if this program is a good fit for your child and family.
+Phone and in-person consultation available to determine if the program is a good fit for your family.
 Please email below to set up a time for more information.

 Please complete the registration form below